Cable Manufacturer

 • How do I choose the right RCA cable?

-In order to hook up a powered subwoofer properly, an RCA "splitter" cable ("Y" cable) is not needed.
+To hook up a powered subwoofer properly, an RCA "splitter" cable ("Y" cable) is not needed.
 Any single, standard RCA or subwoofer cable should do just fine.

 • Does good RCA cable Quality Matter?